Continuous Dynamical Systems (Under construction)

 \[\begin{split} \vect{y}=\begin{bmatrix} S(t)\\ I(t) \end{bmatrix} \quad\text{and}\quad A=\begin{bmatrix} -\beta&0\\ \beta &-\alpha \end{bmatrix}. \end{split}\]

-Since \(A\) is an upper diagonal matrix, we can conclude that its eigenvalues are \(-\beta\) and \(-\alpha\).
+Since \(A\) is an upper diagonal matrix, we can conclude that its eigenvalues are \(-\beta\) and \(-\alpha\), which, for simplicity’s sake, we will assume to be different.
 Therefore, a solution to the system of linear differential equations \(\vect{y}'=A\vect{y}\) is given by

 \[ \vect{y}=c_{1}\vect{v}_{-\beta}e^{-\beta t}+c_{2}\vect{v}_{-\alpha}e^{-\alpha t} \]